Get exclusive member benefits & effect social change. Join Today

 People who are morbidly obese should avoid “fad” diets and focus instead on changing eating behaviors.
 Recommendations include:

 Physical activity is good for overall health and is especially important if you’re trying to lose weight.
 To begin losing weight, you will need to do moderate to vigorous exercise for more than three hours per week.
 Vigorous activity raises your heart rate significantly.
 Be sure to check with your doctor before you begin any vigorous exercise programs.
 Examples of beneficial physical activity include:

-Moderate exercises include brisk walking or biking, and can also include everyday activities like shoveling snow or yard work (CDC).
+Moderate exercise can also include everyday activities like shoveling snow or yard work.